RTippin/messenger/docs/Composer.md

 {
     MessengerComposer::to(Thread::first())
       ->from(User::first())
+      ->silent()
-      ->message('I store and broadcast a new message to the given thread from the provided user!');
+      ->message('I store a new message to the given thread from the provided user without broadcasting the message!');

     MessengerComposer::to(User::latest()->first())
       ->from(User::oldest()->first())
-      ->silent()
+      ->silent(true)
-      ->message('I store a new message in a private thread between our two users without broadcasting it!');
+      ->message('I store a new message in a private thread between our two users without broadcasting or firing the new message event!');
 }
 ```